dogmatiq/dapper/README.md

 Dapper is a pretty-printer for Go values.

-It is not intended to be used directly as a debugging tool, but as a library for applications that need to describe Go values to humans, such as testing frameworks.
+It is not specifically intended to be used directly as a debugging tool, but as a library for applications that need to describe Go values to humans, such as testing frameworks.

 Some features include: